Contrast seeker: Examples

 The basic concept has been used in various forms since the 1940s.
-On the earliest examples is the Aeronca GB-5 (GB for Glide Bomb) which was intended as an anti-shipping system.
+One of the earliest examples is the Aeronca GB-5 (GB for Glide Bomb) which was intended as an anti-shipping system.
 This was essentially a bomb equipped with short straight wings and small tail surfaces with a tracking system from Hammond-Crosley called the B-1.
 Unlike later examples, this used a mechanical scanning system, with two photocells examining changes in contrast as the seeker oscillated left and right.
 This worked well against ships, where the ship was the only thing breaking the horizon line.
 This was one of many different tracking systems carried out as part of the GB series, which also included television guidance, semi-active radar homing, infrared homing and any number of different MCLOS radio control systems.

 The best-known example of a contrast seeking missile is the Maverick, which has been in continual use since the early 1970s.
 In some early combat uses in the Vietnam War, pilots on their very first mission "vaporized" a truck with a direct hit, only to be admonished by their commanding officer for using a $25,000 weapon against a $500 target.
-In spite of this, the pilots were extremely enthusiastic about the weapon and it became a staple of the USAF during the 1970s.
+Despite this, the pilots were extremely enthusiastic about the weapon and it became a staple of the USAF during the 1970s.
 In total, 99 missiles were fired during the Linebacker raids in 1972, achieving an 88% hit rate.

 Starting in 1967, the same basic seeker was also adapted as the basis for the Homing Bomb System, or HOBOS, which was a guidance package fit to a standard 2000 lbs Mark 84 bomb.
 The guidance systems, the KMU-353 and KMU-390, were essentially re-packaged Maverick A-model seekers, while the KMU-359/B used the later IR imager version from the D-model Mavericks.
 When completely assembled, the seeker, guidance system and bomb were known as the GBU-8, or GBU-9 when used with the 3000 lbs Mark 118 bomb.
 An update program started in 1972 to address concerns about lock-on range, resulting in the GBU-15.
-This differed primarily in that it sent the image back to the launch aircraft while the missile was in flight, allowing the weapon officer to correct its trajectory in a fashion more similar to other television guided systems.
+This differed primarily in that it sent the image back to the launch aircraft while the missile was in flight, allowing the weapon officer to correct its trajectory in a fashion more similar to other television-guided systems.

 A major problem discovered by the crews in early testing was that the image was often too small to lock onto from long range, requiring an approach to distances well into the missile's range.
-On other occasions the missile would lock onto nearby targets, in one case breaking off from a tank to land in a bush, which the crew quickly christened a "tactical bush".
-The use of videotape of the seeker's target allowed new crews to learn from their experience and quickly learn what sort of targets and encounters would lead to successes.
+On other occasions, the missile would lock onto nearby targets, in one case breaking off from a tank to land in a bush, which the crew quickly christened a "tactical bush".
+The use of videotape of the seeker's target allowed new crews to learn from their experience and quickly learn what sort of targets and encounters would lead to success.